airyhq/airy/docs/docs/concepts/metadata.md

 suggesting replies, attaching contact information etc.

 For this reason we introduced an extension to the data model that we call metadata.
-Metadata in the context of the Airy Core platform is an optional document that gets attached to a subject, which consists of a namespace i.e. "conversation" and an identifier within that namespace i.e. the conversation id.
+Metadata in the context of the Airy Core platform is an optional document you can attach to a subject, which consists of a namespace i.e. "conversation" and an identifier within that namespace i.e. the conversation id.

-This metadata then gets exposed on our [HTTP APIs](/api/endpoints/introduction.md), see for instance the `conversation.metadata` field, and it can be streamed via the [websocket](/api/websocket.md) and [webhook](/api/webhook.md).
+Our [HTTP APIs](/api/endpoints/introduction.md) exposes this metadata, see for instance the `conversation.metadata` field, and it can be streamed via the [websocket](/api/websocket.md) and [webhook](/api/webhook.md).